techidaily/site-pokemon-go-android/source/_posts/in-2024-here-are-some-pro-tips-for-pokemon-go-pvp-battles-on-realme-12-5g-drfone-by-drfone-virtual-android.md

 ![seadra evolving to kingdra](https://images.wondershare.com/drfone/2020/seadra-evolving-to-kingdra.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OZQJUTr44rA?si=ADA0nD1VnXjR_sH0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Once receiving a Dragon Scale, a player can only use it to evolve Seadra.
 Any other Pokemon will not evolve with it or even need it to evolve.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2NU63YqpVqw?si=uoJs0-nZYAkILqXx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2：Fast way to get the exclusive Pokémon?